 A further, related problem is described in Wallrich et al. 2024, p.
 65: In a hypothetical example Team A would consist of 33 % German, 33 % Dutch and 33 % Danish members.
 Team B would contain 33 % Congolese, 33 % Chinese, and 33 % Greek members.
 Note that Team A nd B have the same diversity index with regard to nationality.
 However, the distance in personalities, cognitive styles and IQ is probably much greater between the three nationalities in team B than in team A. In spite of the identical nationality diversity index of the two teams, we’d probably see differences between the performance of the two teams.

 Last but not least, it is a question whether an ethnic diversity index for an organization should have some relationship to the proportions of the groups in the general population or the work force available for the company.
 For example, as mentioned above, a US organization having 25 % of the people are whites, 25 % Asians, 25 % blacks and 25 % latinos would have the maximal ethnic diversity index value, that is 1.
-But is this maximal diversity value justified, if the distribution of these four races is very different in the USA the general US population (60.1 % whites, 5.6 % Asians, 12.2 % blacks and 18 % latinos).
+But one could ask whether this maximal diversity value is justified, given that the distribution of these four races is very different in the general US population (60.1 % whites, 5.6 % Asians, 12.2 % blacks and 18 % latinos).

 Correlation vs. Causation

 One other reason for the contradictory results could be that much of the research is based on correlations between diversity and business performance.
 The problem is that even if a positive correlation is found, it does not necessarily mean that greater diversity caused better performance: correlation does not equal causation.
 The causality could be in the reverse direction: better performance caused greater diversity.
-Wallrich et al. 2024 found that very few research projects took this issue into consideration (Wallrich et al. 2024, p.
+Wallrich et al. (2024) found that very few research projects took this issue into consideration (Wallrich et al. 2024, p.
 69).
-This is the also one of the issues that Jeremiah Green and John Hand found with McKinsey’s analysis:

 “McKinsey measures firm financial performance over the four or five years leading up to the year in which they measure the race/ethnicity of the firm’s executives”